Ultrasonic Weather Stations: Revolutionizing Meteorological Monitoring

 **Ultrasonic Rain Gauges**

-To measure rainfall, ultrasonic weather stations use specialized sensors that emit ultrasonic pulses toward the surface of collected rainwater inside a gauge.
-These pulses travel through the air, reflect off the water surface, and return to the sensor.
+To measure rainfall, ultrasonic weather stations use special sensors.
+These sensors send ultrasonic pulses toward the rainwater in a gauge.
+The pulses move through the air, bounce off the water surface, and return to the sensor.

 **Temperature and Humidity Measurements (Optional Features)**